 There is no evidence offered that disenrollment and lock-out periods promote work.
 The original waiver request cites a Maine study of SNAP recipients subject to the time limit and claims that it led to increased earnings.
 However, this study includes no comparison group and therefore provides no evidence of a causal relationship.
-It attributes rising work rates and earnings to the return of the time limit even though many of the changes would have happened without it.4
+It attributes rising work rates and earnings to the return of the time limit even though many of the changes would have happened without it.

 In fact, because providing access to coverage is an important way to support work, this proposal would likely reduce employment outcomes.
-A recent report from Ohio found that providing access to affordable health care through Medicaid helps enrollees to seek and maintain employment.5 More than half of Ohio Medicaid expansion enrollees report that their health coverage has made it easier to continue working, and three-quarters of unemployed Medicaid expansion enrollees looking for work reported that their health coverage made it easier to seek employment.
-Data from Michigan reinforces this finding, with 55 percent of unemployed Medicaid enrollees reporting that health care through Medicaid makes it easier to search for employment.6 This simply makes sense - people must be healthy in order to seek, obtain, and maintain employment.
+A recent report from Ohio found that providing access to affordable health care through Medicaid helps enrollees to seek and maintain employment.
+More than half of Ohio Medicaid expansion enrollees report that their health coverage has made it easier to continue working, and three-quarters of unemployed Medicaid expansion enrollees looking for work reported that their health coverage made it easier to seek employment.
+Data from Michigan reinforces this finding, with 55 percent of unemployed Medicaid enrollees reporting that health care through Medicaid makes it easier to search for employment.
+This simply makes sense - people must be healthy in order to seek, obtain, and maintain employment.
 Without the support of Medicaid, health concerns would threaten employment stability.

-Individuals with disabilities would be affected

-Even though the waiver states that those who are determined to be medically frail would be exempt, individuals with disabilities are likely to be adversely affected.
-A Kaiser Family Foundation (KFF) study found that 35 percent of unemployed adults receiving Medicaid-but who are not receiving Disability/SSI-reported illness or disability as their primary reason for not working.7 People with chronic conditions that impact their ability to work but do not qualify them for disability benefits will be at high risk of losing access to care.
+Individuals with disabilities would be affected and disincentivized from working rate increases to 51 percent.
+People with chronic conditions that impact their ability to work but do not qualify them for disability benefits will be at high risk of losing access to care.
 Chronic conditions are, by definition, not time-limited and often impact individuals for an extended period.
 The evidence from other programs with similar requirements is that in spite of official exemptions, in practice, individuals with disabilities are often not exempted and are more likely to lose benefits.